-- Council has a present legal or constructive obligation as a result of past events; - it is more likely than not that an outflow of resources will be required to settle the obligation; and - the amount has been reliably estimated.
+- it is more likely than not that an outflow of resources will be required to settle the obligation; and - the amount has been reliably estimated.

 Provisions are not recognised for future operating losses.

 Where there are a number of similar obligations, the likelihood that an outflow will be required in settlement is determined by considering the class of obligations as a whole.